 About Capital One Venture Card

-Capital One’s Venture card is currently offering 40,000 miles for new cardholders who spend $3,000 within three months of enrollment.
+Capital One’s Venture Card is currently offering 50,000 miles for new cardholders who spend $3,000 within three months of enrollment.

 Generally speaking, these are the two categories of cards you’ll find out there.
 Some are heavy on percentage offers, while others are heavy on points offers.

 The Capital One Venture Card is all about the points (in this case, they’re miles).
-If you’re accepted for the card, you can receive 40,000 bonus miles if you spend $3,000 on your card within three months of your enrollment date.
-That basically means that you’ve got about 90 days from the day you’re accepted (not the day you get your card) to spend three grand.
+If you’re accepted for the card, you can receive 50,000 bonus miles if you spend $3,000 on your card within three months of your enrollment date.
+That basically means that you’ve got about 90 days from the day you’re accepted (not the day you get your card) to spend $3,000.

 You’ll also receive Capital One’s suite of card features, including no foreign transaction fees, fraud coverage if your card is stolen and complete access to your credit score, as well as helpful Capital One credit tools.